docs

 }

 Yii3 doesn’t technically imply any limitations on how you build services.
-In general, there’s no need to extend from a base class or implement a certain interface.
+In general, there’s no need to extend from a base class or implement a certain interface:

 Service dependencies and configuration

 Services should always define all their dependencies on other services via __construct().
-It both allows you to use service right away after it’s created and serves as an indicator of a service doing too much if there are too many dependencies.
+It both allows you to use a service right away after it’s created and serves as an indicator of a service doing too much if there are too many dependencies.

 The same is valid for configuration values.
 They should be provided as a constructor argument.
 Related values could be grouped together into value objects.
 For example, database connection usually requires DSN string, username and password.
 These three could be combined into Dsn class:

-class Dsn
+final readonly class Dsn

 {

-public function __construct(string $dsn, string $username, string $password)
+public string $username,

 {